 Many medical schools don’t require prerequisites, but they’re always recommended.
 Prerequisite courses are valuable tools to help build your knowledge; they’ll make your tests less stressful and your journey through medical school more manageable.

 Some schools have a long list of mandatory prerequisites, so you should research the medical school requirements of each school you are interested in for at least two years before you begin applying.
-Good luck!
+If you feel overwhelmed by these prerequisites or finding the right opportunities to enhance your application, our comprehensive medical school admissions consulting has you covered!